ryanpag3/discord-tally-bot/README.md

     !tb kw dump my-kw-tally poisoned,cursed,dead Trigger everytime someone has been poisoned, cursed, or dies.

+### **Make a Tally Globally Visible**
+Convert a Tally to be globally scoped.
+If a tally already exists in the current global scope with the specified _name_ provided, then it will error.

+    !tb global [name]

+    ---- examples ----
+    !tb global my-tally

+### **Make a Tally Channel Visible**
+Convert a Tally to be channel scoped.
+If a tally already exists in the current global scope with the specified _name_ provided, then it will error.

+    !tb channel [name]

+    ---- examples ----
+    !tb channel my-tally

 ### **Change Tally Description**
 Update a tally's description.
 Note, this will work on all tally types.

     !tb describe [name] [description]
+    -or-
     !tb update [name] [description]

     ---- examples ----